 All businesses are legally required to keep accurate financial records, but computerising your accounting systems can have wider benefits.
 It can save you time, allow you to file government returns online (like VAT) - and even help with day-to-day jobs like invoicing.

-“Accounting software is easy, mature and cheap enough for it to make sense for anyone.
-It is more efficient, both in terms of time and cost, than traditional accounting,” says Jon Norris, web editor at Crunch Online Accountants.
+"Accounting software is easy, mature and cheap enough for it to make sense for anyone.
+It is more efficient, both in terms of time and cost, than traditional accounting," says Darren Fell, ceo of Crunch.

-“Different systems will be aimed at differently sized businesses — for example some is geared towards freelancers, contractors and small businesses.
-On the higher end of the scale you have software used by multinationals with many thousands of employees.”
+"Different systems will be aimed at differently sized businesses - for example some is geared towards freelancers, contractors and small businesses.
+At the other end of the scale, you have software used by multinationals with many thousands of employees."

 Business accounting software: the cost